WouterJac/lrc_lyric_fetcher/README.md

-# lrc_lyric_fetcher: Offline Lyrics Fetcher for Music Libraries
+# lrc_lyric_fetcher:

-A fast, parallel, and polite tool to fetch LRC lyrics for your offline music library using the LRCLIB API.
+A fast, parallel and efficient tool to fetch LRC lyrics for your offline music library using the LRCLIB API.
 This tool supports album-level batching, failed-lookup caching, and per-album progress reporting, making it ideal for large music collections.
 Coded with help from AI coding tools.

 ---